Sports betting laws in the US

 Which States Allow Sports Betting?

 Today, there are four states that allow for sports betting to take place inside their territory: Delaware, Nevada, Oregon, and Montana.
 There are also a few other states, like New Jersey for example, that are interested in allowing this type of gambling in the near future.
-Some states allow only horse racing as the legal sport for gambling.

 The PublicMind did a national survey in 2010 and discovered that 67% of their examinees were against sports betting while only 21% said they would legalize it.
 In another poll conducted a year later, 42% of the examinees said that they would legalize sports betting in their state of residence, while the same percentage of people were opposed.